zhanymkanov/marketplace_parser/README.md

 1. Use Products API to get JSON List of the products
 2. Use Products JSON List to crawl Products Specifications from HTML pages
 3. Use Products JSON List to request Reviews API for every product
-4. Clean the collected JSON files and extract valuable information from the specifications
+4. Clean the collected JSON files
+5. Extract valuable information from Product Specifications
-5. Dump data into the database
+6. Dump data into the database

 ### Comment on API access
 <i>